-Pre-Calculus (02110G1000)
+Precalculus (02110G1000)

-Prerequisite: Successful completion of Advanced Algebra II with Statistics or Algebra II with Statistics with grade of 75 or above
+Prerequisite: Successful completion of Advanced Algebra II with Statistics or Algebra II with Statistics Recommended: Passed Algebra II with Statistics with grade of 75 or above

-Precalculus is designed primarily for students considering careers in Science, Technology, Engineering, or Mathematics.
-Precalculus builds on the study of algebra and functions in Algebra II with Trigonometry, adding rational functions, all trigonometric functions, and general piecewise-defined functions to the families of functions considered.
-In addition to focusing on the families of functions, Precalculus takes a deeper look at functions as a system, including composition of functions and inverses.
+Precalculus is designed primarily for students interested in pursuing postsecondary programs of study.
+Precalculus builds on the content from Algebra II with Statistics, adding rational functions, all trigonometric functions, and general piecewise-defined functions to the families of functions considered.
+In addition to focusing on the families of functions, Precalculus takes a deeper look at functions as a system, both algebraically and graphically.
 Precalculus also expands on the study of trigonometry in previous courses and considers vectors and their operations.